sgilakathula/code_exercises/README.md

 **3. Best practices have additional info -** most bullets include a **🔗Read More** link that expands on the practice with code examples, quotes from selected blogs, and more information

-<br/><br/>

-# By Yoni Goldberg

-### Learn with me: As a consultant, I engage with worldwide teams on various activities like workshops and code reviews. 🎉AND...
-Hold on, I've just launched my [beyond-the-basics testing course, which is on a 🎁 limited-time sale](https://testjavascript.com/) until August 7th

-<br/><br/>

 ## Table of Contents

 <details>